chipsalliance/rocket-chip/README.md

 	$riscv64-unknown-elf-strip -s -Kfromhost -Ktohost helloworld

-More details on the GNU strip tool can be foun [here](https://www.thegeekstuff.com/2012/09/strip-command-examples/).
+More details on the GNU strip tool can be found [here](https://www.thegeekstuff.com/2012/09/strip-command-examples/).

 The interest of this step is to make sure your program executes well.
 To perform debugging you need the original unstripped version, as explained in step 3.